Julie Hambleton

 You can take Astragalus as a tea or in liquid or capsule form.
 An exact dosage has not been set, as it likely depends on the individual and the purpose.
 There can be some side effects, so always speak with your healthcare provider before using it.

 It is well tolerated by most people.
 However, some side effects have been shown, such as rash, itching, nausea, and diarrhea.
-There is not currently enough research for its safety with pregnant or breastfeeding women.
+There is not currently enough research on its safety with pregnant or breastfeeding women.
 Because Astragalus may increase immune system activity, people with autoimmune diseases should be more cautious.
 The same goes for those taking immunosuppressant drugs, as this herb can lessen its effect.

 We love St. Francis Herb Farm Astragalus.
 Astragalus is used in traditional herbalism to help maintain a healthy immune system.
 It is used to manage colds and upper respiratory infections, to strengthen and regulate the immune system, and to increase the production of white blood cells.
 It is also an antibacterial, antiviral tonic, liver protectant, anti-inflammatory, and antioxidant.
 Get your 30 day supply at The Health Shop for $32.18 while supplies last